cardano-foundation/developer-portal/docs/get-started/cardano-serialization-lib/create-react-app.md

 ## Introduction
-React JS is by far the most popular front-end framework and continues to grow fast, judging by the number of Stackoverflow questions when compared to other frameworks such as Angular, Vue and Svetle ([source](https://gist.github.com/tkrotoff/b1caa4c3a185629299ec234d2314e190)).
+React JS is by far the most popular front-end framework and continues to grow fast, judging by the number of Stackoverflow questions when compared to other frameworks such as Angular, Vue and Svelte ([source](https://gist.github.com/tkrotoff/b1caa4c3a185629299ec234d2314e190)).
-It is also well documented, sothat a beginner with some Javascript knowledge can pick-it-up, and powerful enough that more sophisticated full stack frameworks such as Next JS incorporate it.
+It is also well documented, so that a beginner with some Javascript knowledge can pick it up, and powerful enough that more sophisticated full stack frameworks such as Next JS incorporate it.

 A Create React App is the command that any new application is created with in React JS and anyone who has used this framework before